Adjoint L-Infinity Actions and Conserved Charges in GR: Conserved Charges from the CGRS -algebra: Black Hole Entropy

-for physical constants $G$, gravitational constant, and $c$, the speed of light.
-In what follows we will also introduce two further constants: the Boltzmann constant $k_B$ and the Planck length $\hbar$.
+where $G$ is the gravitational constant and $c$ is the speed of light.
+In what follows we will also introduce two further constants: the Boltzmann constant $k_B$ and the reduced Planck constant $\hbar$.
 Keeping track of these constants doesn't change the mathematics, but does allow us to compare to other computations of various physical quantities.

-We will encode Schwarzchild space via the \emph{static diagonal tetrad} and spin connection.
+We will encode Schwarzschild space via the \emph{static diagonal tetrad} and spin connection.
 Let $f(r)$ be the positive square root of the equation

 Then, define a tetrad by